 What obligations do an insurance companies owe contractually to their insured to give consent to settle to their insured in a car wreck case?

 As a practical matter most insurance companies regularly and freely give consent to settle if the settlement is at the policy limits of the negligent operaters insurance policy.
 Unless the tortfeasor is very rich, it is unlikely that the insurance company could reasonably expect to exercise its subrogation rights and actually collect payment from the wrongdoer.
-Also, unreasonably or arbitrarily failing to give such consent could constitute a bad faith claim against the insurance company.
+Also, unreasonably or arbitrarily failing to give such consent could constitute a bad faith claim against the insurance company. website

 In Pickering v American Employers Insurance Co.,282 A.2d 584 (1971), an injured victim was a passenger in the front seat of an automobile.
 The car she was riding was rear ended by a taxi.
 As a result of the automobile collision, the plaintiff hit the dashboard and was thrown around the auto.
 This collision caused the injured victim to be hospitalized on multiple occasions and suffer lost wages.
 The seriously injured accident victim brought a negligence lawsuit in Providence Superior Court.
 The negligent tortfeasor who caused the car accident did not have enough insurance to compensate the plaintiff for her pain and suffering.